Friday, September 27, 2024

 After spending a fantastic day at Plitvice, we drove back to Zagreb.
 On the way, we stopped for dinner at a Bosniak restaurant, where we enjoyed delicious ćevapi (grilled minced meat sausages) and somun (Bosnian flatbread).

-Giacomo, who had been driving, insisted on covering the cost of the trip to the park, despite our attempts to contribute.
+Giacomo, who had been driving, insisted on covering the cost of the road trip to the park, despite our attempts to contribute.
 Once back in Zagreb, he dropped us off at the bus station, from where we boarded an overnight bus to Split, our next destination.

 Final Thoughts

 Plitvice Lakes exceeded all expectations.
 Its crystal-clear lakes, cascading waterfalls, and tranquil hiking trails made for an unforgettable experience.
 The mix of natural beauty and historical significance added depth to the visit.
-If you're in Croatia, a trip to Plitvice is absolutely worth it—whether as a day trip from Zagreb or a stopover en route to the Dalmatian coast.
-You can also visit Plitvice Lake from Split.
+If you're in Croatia, a trip to Plitvice is absolutely worth it—whether as a day trip from Zagreb or a stopover en route to the Dalmatian coast

 9.10.24